 I suspect many long-term travellers will cringe at this tale, perhaps thinking they would never be seen dead in a tourist market or bartering with Antigua market vendors is a big no-no. But this is the story of a plucky Aussie, a Guatemalan trader and a simple granite Mayan chess set.

-Antigua is firmly on the Gringo Trail, surrounded by three volcanoes, Agua (3766m), Fuego (3763m) and Acatenango (3976m), it is a cauldon of volcanic and sesmic activity.
-In fact the abundance of earthquakes in the area is the reason the city was finally abandoned as a capital in 1776 on orders from the Spanish Crown.
+Antigua is firmly on the Gringo Trail, surrounded by three volcanoes, Agua (3766m), Fuego (3763m) and Acatenango (3976m), it is a cauldron of volcanic and seismic activity.
+In fact, the abundance of earthquakes in the area is the reason the city was finally abandoned as a capital in 1776 on orders from the Spanish Crown.
 The local Antigua Language School scene is thriving, while photographers will find the intriguing mix of crumbling colonial ruins, pastel façades and squares, simply irresistible.

-Antigua market, next to the bus station, north of the the colonial capital’s main square, is busy.
-Everyday we visited to buy fresh fruit, it was busy, loud, dusty and brilliantly chaotic to our Western eyes.
+Antigua market, next to the bus station, north of the colonial capital’s main square, is busy.
+Every day we visited to buy fresh fruit, it was busy, loud, dusty and brilliantly chaotic to our Western eyes.

 Villagers pour in from the surrounding areas to buy and sell their wares, adding to the colour and vibrancy of Antigua’s market.